Shalev-Lifshitz/STEVE-1/README.md

 1. Run: `. run_agent/1_gen_paper_videos.sh` to generate the videos used in the paper.
 2. Run: `. run_agent/2_gen_vid_for_text_prompt.sh` to generate videos for arbitrary text prompts.
+3. Run: `. run_agent/3_run_interactive_session.sh` to start an interactive session with STEVE-1.
+This will not work in headless mode.

 ## Paper Citation